microsoft/vscode-docs/docs/editor/setup.md

 VS Code is lightweight and should run on most available hardware and platform versions.
 You can review the [System Requirements](/docs/supporting/requirements.md) to check if your computer configuration is supported.

 >**Note:** VS Code is an editor first and foremost and prides itself on a small footprint.
 Unlike traditional IDEs with everything but the kitchen sink, you can tune your installation to the development technologies you care about.
-Be sure to read the [Additional Components](/docs/editor/setup.md#additional-components) section after the platform information below to learn about customizing your VS Code installation.
+Be sure to read the [Additional Components](/docs/editor/setup.md#additional-components) section after the platform guides to learn about customizing your VS Code installation.

 ## Mac OS X